 Admire The Castle Of Koskina

 Right in the island’s center, the Castle of Koskina is located on the road from Evdilos to Plagia.
-The bizarre Byzantine construction stands on top of a steep mountain and dates back to the tenth century.
+The bizarre Byzantine construction stands atop a steep mountain and dates back to the tenth century.

 Just like the stone houses, this castle was used to protect the locals from pirate attacks.
 Today’s majority of the structure is in ruins, except for a small church dedicated to Saint George.